Important COVID-19 Follow-up Information and Reminders for Students - January 11, 2022

 We were pleased with the progress that was made prior to the start of the fall semester, which allowed us to achieve a 99% vaccination rate and we are confident that we can achieve the same success prior to the start of the spring semester.
 To date, two thirds of our residential students have signed up for their move-in time slot.

 As a reminder, residential students should move in as previously scheduled between January 15 and January 17 during check-in hours (9am to 5pm).
 The completion of pre-arrival and arrival testing by our residential students will also support our ability to achieve the above goals.
 We have received a number of questions from residential students about move-in and isolation/quarantine protocols.
-Please also find answers to frequently asked questions to assist you as you make your return plans.

 Get Your COVID-19 Protocol Questions Answered

 Members of Student Affairs and the Simmons COVID-19 Recovery Task Force will host drop-in hours this week to answer your questions related to COVID-19 protocols and your return to campus.
 Please use this link to chat and get your questions answered during the following days and times: